openstack/sushy-tools/doc/source/user/dynamic-emulator.rst

 .. note::

-   ISO files to boot from must be UEFI-bootable, libvirtd should be running on the same machine with sushy-emulator.
+   The ISO files to boot from must be UEFI-bootable. libvirtd should be running on the same machine with sushy-emulator.

 Storage resource
 ----------------

 For emulating *Storage* resource for a System of choice, the user can statically configure one or more imaginary storage instances along with the corresponding storage controllers which are also imaginary.

-The IDs of the imaginary drives associated to a *Storage* resource can be provided as a list under *Drives*.
+The IDs of the imaginary drives associated with a *Storage* resource can be provided as a list under *Drives*.

 The *Storage* instances are keyed by the UUIDs of the System they belong to.

 .. code-block:: python